yromariogh/curriculum/content/publication/cosi2022/index.md

 abstract: A compressive image recovery method that includes a regularizer in the baseline deep image prior is proposed to consider the calibration sensing model mismatch.

 # Summary.
 An optional shortened abstract.
-summary: 'Conference on Computational Optical Sensing and Imaging 2022'
+summary: 'Computational Optical Sensing and Imaging 2022'

 featured: true